njustbdag/LibRoad/README.md

 About Groundtruth:
 We construct a ground truth base of 2800 application-library pairs, covering 300 applications and more than 6000 TPLs, which can be used to evaluate the of the TPL detection approaches.
-300 apps have been included in 300.zip and groundtruth list is in 2800groundtruth.txt
+300 apps have been included in 300.zip and groundtruth list is in 2800groundtruth.txt we also construct another ground base of 14233 application-library pairs, covering 1000 applications and more than 12000 TPLs.